 Coronavirus outbreak (covid-19) was first detected in Wuhan, China in December 2021.
-The acute respiratory syndrome coronavirus-2 (SARS-CoV-2) caused by a virus, coronavirus would go on to become a global pandemic wreaking havoc and throwing the whole world into unprecedented chaos and panic.
+The acute respiratory syndrome coronavirus-2 (SARS-CoV-2) caused by a virus, coronavirus would go on to become a global pandemic, wreaking havoc and throwing the whole world into unprecedented chaos and panic.

 Many countries were affected and the number of cases and fatalities exceeded the carrying capacities of the health facilities of most third world countries.
 It did not spare the developed countries in Europe, Asia, and America.

-This is unlike the situation in some counties like India that has witnessed a dangerous upsurge and fatalities due to covId-19.
-There have been hundreds of thousands of cases reported recently with so many deaths.
+This is unlike the situation in some counties like India that has witnessed a dangerous upsurge and fatalities due to COVID-19.
+There have been hundreds of thousands of cases reported recently, with so many deaths.

 Pharmacists have seen their roles increase in most countries due to the incidence of the virus outbreak.
-Community pharmacists are highly accessible to patients even in areas where there are no hospitals.
+Community pharmacists are highly accessible to patients, even in areas where there are no hospitals.
 This means they are mostly the first persons that patients with covid-19 symptoms meet.

-In the US, Canada, UK, and New Zealand, pharmacists’ interventions include monitoring medication during treatment, reviews of drugs administered to patients, and conducting clinical trials for new drugs. procedure.
+In the US, Canada, UK, and New Zealand, pharmacists’ interventions include monitoring medication during treatment, reviews of drugs administered to patients, and conducting clinical trials for new drugs procedure.

 It is, therefore, necessary that the pharmacists give the right medication, the right information on the safe use of drug advice, and referral in cases of emergency.
 For example, when there was an erroneous belief that hydroxychloroquine, an antimalarial drug can prevent coronavirus.
-Panic buying of the drug by many households led to the shortage of the drug and an increase in the price in various pharmacies across the country.
+Panic buying of the drug by many households led to the shortage of the drug and an increase in the price of various pharmacies across the country.

 Chloroquine phosphate, another antimalarial drug with undesirable side effects, was also rumored to prevent the virus.
 However, WHO refuted the claims due to the absence of known clinical evidence of its effectiveness and efficacy.